 Unfortunately, this incredible growth is outstripping the number of qualified people, meaning that by 2018, over 2.4 million jobs could remain unfulfilled in the U.S. Women and minority groups are particularly underrepresented in STEM fields.
-But National PTA has a plan to help solve for this challenge.
+But National PTA is working to solve for this challenge.

 A WINNING Equation for Student Success